Contributing to OpenSLP

 SourceForge uses GNU list server software so you may configure your account to receive as much or as little of our list traffic as you desire.
 If you want to keep the traffic to a minimum, try the digest form, wherein you get one consolidated message per day.

-Getting the Lastest Development Code
+Getting the Latest Development Code

 Submitting Patches